 Once the profile is to your liking, create the profile and begin deploying.
 Here is an example of how this profile will show up in the login window:

-Similarly to macOS, you can still manually enter any text you would like shown; however, if you plan to use device facts, you can only leverage facts that support MDM.
-A full list of device device facts that support MDM can be found here.
+Similar to Macs, you can manually enter any text you would like shown.
+However, if you plan to use device facts, you can only leverage facts that support MDM.
+See a full list of device device facts that support MDM.

-The profile that iOS devices will leverage is the Lock Screen Message payload.
-This profile can, of course, be created via the MDM Profiles section of the catalog.
+The profile that iPhones and iPads will use is the Lock Screen Message payload.
+This profile can, of course, be created in your Cataglog Profiles section.
 When creating the profile, go ahead and configure it to your needs.
 In our example, we will be displaying the device serial number and the device name.

-Once you are done customizing the profile, go ahead and save the MDM profile and begin deploying.
-Here is an example of how this will look on your iOS/iPadOS devices:
+Once you are done customizing the profile, save the profile and assignn it to a policy with iPhones or iPads for Addigy to deploy it.
+Here is an example of how this will look on your devices: